dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/linked_list_tutorial/2-linked_list.md

 AddFirst: This method is used to add a new node or value at the start of the LinkedList.
 AddLast: This method is used to add a new node or value at the end of the LinkedList.
 AddAfter: This method is used to add a new node or value after an existing node in the LinkedList,
-AddBefore: This method is used to add a new node or value before an existing node in the LinkedList. code example:
+AddBefore: This method is used to add a new node or value before an existing node in the LinkedList,  as shown in the code-example:
 ```csharp
 using System;
 using System.Collections.Generic;